-Cr.
-3 Lec.
-1 Lab.
-6 The cooperative/internship is designed to provide job success skills and on the job work experience in local biomedical/ electronics industries.
+The cooperative/internship is designed to provide job success skills and on the job work experience in local biomedical/ electronics industries.
 The course emphasizes time management and problem resolution in biomedical equipment repair environment.

-Corequisites: RDG 100, EEM 244, IST 162, IST 163, BMT 220, BMT 230, BMT 233 or instructor approval.
+Corequisites: BMT 220, BMT 230, BMT 233,